-- 2. ROOM ACCESSORIES & EMBELLISHED FURNISHING such as bulletin board, fabric décor, lampshade, picture frame (may be non sewn items).
-Includes items such as placemats and lampshades that have been changed by adding fabric, painted design or other embellishments. - 3.
-FABRIC ACCESSORY such as pillow, throw blanket, wall hanging, windsock, placemats, napkins, table-cloth, macramé and needlework items including needlepoint, bargello, counted cross-stitch, latch hooking, crewel embroidery, candle wicking, knitting and crocheting etc. Include the fabric content and fabric care needs to be included in description. - 4.
-MAJOR FURNISHING ITEMS MADE OF FABRIC - quilt, bedspread, coverlet, curtains, etc. The fabric content and fabric care needs to be included in description. - 5.
-A GROUP OR CLUB PROJECT Group or Club Project such as a quilt, wall hanging etc. (Club Banners see Communications and Expressive Arts classes.)
-The fabric content and fabric care needs to be included in description,. - 6.
-HOME STORAGE laundry bags, shoe bags, locker caddies, travel storage, etc. - 7.
-TABLE SETTING EXHIBIT An entry should include table setting for one person, menu, short story about the specific occasion the setting is for, table cloth, place mats, napkins (may be artfully displayed/folded), centerpiece and table decoration as appropriate to complete the table setting.
-Exhibits should be displayed on a small table such as a card table (provided by exhibitor) in club booth.
+2. ROOM ACCESSORIES & EMBELLISHED FURNISHING - such as bulletin board, fabric décor, lampshade, picture frame (may be non sewn items).
+Includes items such as placemats and lampshades that have been changed by adding fabric, painted design or other embellishments.

+3. FABRIC ACCESSORY such as pillow, throw blanket, wall hanging, windsock, placemats, napkins, tablecloth, macramé and needlework items including needlepoint, bargello, counted cross-stitch, latch hooking, crewel embroidery, candle wicking, knitting and crocheting etc. Includes the fabric content and fabric care needs to be included in the description.

+4. MAJOR FURNISHING ITEMS MADE OF FABRIC - quilt, bedspread, coverlet, curtains, etc. The fabric content and fabric care needs to be included in the description.

+5. A GROUP OR CLUB PROJECT - Group or Club Project such as a quilt, wall hanging etc. (Club Banners see Communications and Expressive Arts classes.)
+The fabric content and fabric care needs to be included in the description.

+6. HOME STORAGE - laundry bags, shoe bags, locker caddies, travel storage, etc.

+7. TABLE SETTING EXHIBIT - An entry should include table setting for one person, menu, short story about the specific occasion the setting is for, table cloth, place mats, napkins (may be artfully displayed/folded), centerpiece and table decoration as appropriate to complete the table setting.
+Exhibits should be displayed on a small table such as a card table (provided by the exhibitor) in the club booth.
 The exhibit should remain in place during the full time period.
 Judging will take place on Tuesday.
-Exhibitor need not be present.
+Exhibitors need not be present.